keetsm1/HockeyGM/README.md

 📊 Team Management: Draft, trade, and release players while managing the salary cap.
 (In Progress)

 🧠 Game Simulation: Simulate matches with logic based on player stats and team performance.
-(In Progress)

-💾 Persistent Save System: Save and load franchises using a database.
-(In Progress)

 🎨 Clean UI: Built responsive user interfaces with HTML/CSS and Python.
 (In Progress)

 🔁 Stat Tracking: View season standings, player performance, and historical data.
-(In Progress)

 🧩 Modular Design: Separated logic into backend (Python) and front-end views for maintainability.
-(In Progress)

-** Currently Working on Trade Screen and Logic **

 Welcome Screen:
 ![image](https://github.com/user-attachments/assets/0a90481d-99b1-4ec6-a551-4a92bd2746aa)